 A student subjected to a suspension from co-curricular activities or other privileges is not entitled to a full hearing pursuant to Education Law § 3214.
-However, the student and the student's parent will be provided with a reasonable opportunity for an informal conference with the Building Principal or Program Supervisor imposing the suspension to discuss the conduct and the penalty involved.
+However, the student and the student's caregiver will be provided with a reasonable opportunity for an informal conference with the building principal or program supervisor imposing the suspension to discuss the conduct and the penalty involved.